gaowan-u/Undertale-Life-After/README.md

 **Last Updated**: June 8, 2025
 **Developer**: BOOM!
 Studio (formerly 灰烬重生工作室)

+This game does **not** collect, store, or process any personal information (including but not limited to name, contact details, device info, etc.).
-This game does **not** collect or store any user data.
+It does **not** collect or upload any user data.
-It is fully offline, contains **no ads**, and does not access sensitive permissions.
+It does **not** connect to the internet or access any servers.
+It does **not** request sensitive permissions such as photos, contacts, camera, or microphone.
+No logs or files that can identify users are generated during local gameplay.
+All resources run offline, with **no ads** and **no commercial activity**.

+If future versions require network access or permission changes, users will be clearly informed before any update.

 We are committed to respecting user privacy.